spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/click-and-collect-feature-walkthrough/service-point-cart-subdomain-walkthrough.md

 ---
 title: Click and Collect feature Service Point Cart subdomain walkthrough
 last_updated: Nov 02, 2023
-description: TODO
+description: |
+  Explore the Service Point Cart subdomain in the Click and Collect feature, focusing on the validation of service points and the replacement of line items in a shopping cart.
+Learn how to install the essential modules and leverage the extension point for implementing custom item replacement strategies during the checkout process.

 template: concept-topic-template
 ---

 # Service Point Cart

-Enables validation of service points and replacement of line items in a shopping cart.
+The Service Point Cart subdomain empowers you to validate service points and replace line items within a shopping cart.

 [Install the Service Points Cart feature](/docs/pbc/all/install-features/{{page.version}}/install-the-service-points-cart-feature.html)